HContainer/HN_Reinforment_Learning_Projects/02-Real-Real_Projetcs/01-AI-driven_Plantroom_Coordination/README.md

 |![](GIF/11-First_Plantroom_Done_By_AI.gif)|

-## There is Still long way ahead before successful development.
-But had already made an important small step!
+## There is still long way ahead for the successful development.
+## But it had already made an important small step!